Psycokwet/bassaudio-updated/README.md

 **--------------2.X.X------------------**

+- 2.1.1

+  new features added:
+  - BASS_PluginLoad

+  - BASS_StreamPutData

+  adding wrapper function :
+  LoadAllPlugins();
+  As well as the related plugins files.
+  And an example to show usage.

 - 2.1.0

   - Allowing special heritage function to be able to function as they used too from Serkan's work